acikgozb/tcp-ip-journey/1-ping/README.md

 Here is a rundown of how recursion works for `google.com`:

-1 - The name lookup actually starts in a reverse way.
+1 - The name lookup actually starts from the end of a domain name.
 So, to understand where `google.com` is, first our test DNS server needs to find where `.com` lives.
 So it sends a DNS query to the _root DNS servers_ to find the location which holds information about `.com` records.
 The root DNS servers are globally well-known servers.
 For more information, you can check [this](https://www.iana.org/domains/root/servers) link.

-2 - One of the root servers from the list responds where `.com` records live, back to our DNS server.
+2 - One of the root servers from the list responds to our DNS server with a list of locations that holds `.com` records.

 3 - At this point, our DNS server recursively send another query - this time to the `.com` servers - until it finds the location that holds `google.com`.